deepanharsha/ProjectYTGet/README.md

 ### For python (.py) v1.2.0 script:
 **Python Version:** v3.11 or later (reccommended)
 **Dependencies:** `pytubefix`, `requests` & FFMPEG (will be downloaded automatically)

-Do `pip install pytubefix requests` in your cmd/terminal to install dependencies.

 # How to Use?
 ### First Use